Randy Calistri-Yeh: Solo Cellist

 My "Cello Sampler" concert

 is my original unique concert approach, and stil the most popular choice.
-This isn't a stuffy old classical recital.
-Bach, Debussy, and Tchaikovsky might be joined by Scott Joplin, Glenn Miller, and the Beatles.
+This isn't your typical cello recital.
+Yes, there's always classical music on the program.
+But Bach, Debussy, and Tchaikovsky might be joined by Scott Joplin, Glenn Miller, and the Beatles.
 Irish ballads might pair up with a Sousa march.
 A Broadway show tune might be followed by a Bulgarian folk dance.
 I often use a microphone looper to play duets with myself, including all 4 parts of Pachelbel's Canon live on one cello

 .
 And I'll give you the inside scoop on all the music with fascinating stories and little-known facts.
 It's a different combination every time, and there's always something for everyone.
 I can also make a "custom blend", pulling specific pieces from the other programs listed below.